AustralianSDAF/EoAF/README.md

 ### WebUI (Basic, Windows)
-If you are on windows, once you have followed the installation steps above, to use the webUI  please instead run the following in the miniforge prompt:
+If you are on Windows, once you have followed the installation steps above, to use the webUI please instead run the following in the miniforge prompt:

 ```
 poetry run python webui\sentinel_ui.py